How to Select a Nursing Program

 There are several types of nursing program which can all qualify an applicant to take the NCLEX-RN exam.
 Graduates from Diploma Programs (not available in all states), Associate Degree Programs (mostly at community colleges) BSN programs (traditional college entry programs) and even MSN (graduate level nursing programs) can provide the required basic information to qualify you to apply to take the NCLEX.
 However, in some areas of the country, graduates from the lower level programs (Diploma, ASN) may not be able to get a job in a hospital setting.
 Check with hospitals were you plan to work and find out if they will hire an ASN graduate, and if so, do they require the ASN graduate to obtain a BSN within a certain period of time.
 In general, if you are going to be required to obtain a BSN anyway, it is faster and cheaper to just go for the BSN from the very start, rather than obtain an ASN then have to go back for the BSN later.

-This information will also have to be obtained from the program of nursing.
-They should be able to tell you than in any given admission cycle they admit 40 students and they usually graduate 34 of these students.
+This information will have to be obtained from the program of nursing, or in Kentucky you can find out from the KBN Benchmark Report.
+The program should be able to tell you than in any given admission cycle they admit 40 students and they usually graduate 34 of these students.
 34/40 = 85% graduation rate.
-Be warry of a program that has a low graduation rate (below 60 or 70%).
+Be warry of a program that has a low graduation rate (below 70%).
 This means that a lot of students are dropping or failing out of the program.

 8. Does the program have some type of early acceptance program?